mmu-webdesign/l4-WPD-web-term-2/rwd-week-additional.md

 Some of our more *technical* students ask what more can they do.

-The usual response from many such students is to add technical complexity, usually via JavaScript.
+The usual response from many such students is to add technical complexity.
 This is often not successful because these technical solutions are often implemented *for the sake of it*, and fail to enhance the user experience.
 In fact they often degrade the users experience and lose the student marks.

 ## Rule of thumb